D.P.O. (The X-Files): Plot

-At the scene of the car accident, Oswald's boss suffers an oddly timed heart attack; Oswald then saves him by using his electrical powers as a makeshift defibrillator, much to the paramedics' surprise.
-The agents question Sharon at the hospital, who claims that he told her about his powers.
-The agents also go through Oswald's medical records, showing that he exhibited acute hypokalemia—electrolytic imbalance in his blood.
-Oswald is brought in for questioning by the agents, but he proclaims his innocence and is eventually released by the local sheriff.
+At the scene of the car accident, Oswald's boss (who is also Sharon's husband) suffers an oddly timed heart attack.
+Oswald saves him by using his electrical powers as a makeshift defibrillator, much to the paramedics' surprise.
+The agents question Sharon at the hospital, who claims that Oswald told her about his powers.
+The agents also go through his medical records, showing that he exhibited acute hypokalemia—electrolytic imbalance in his blood.
+Oswald is brought in for questioning, but he proclaims his innocence and is eventually released by the local sheriff.
 Later, Oswald, believing that Zero ratted him out to the agents, uses his powers to strike him dead with lightning.

-After learning of Oswald's release, the agents rush to the hospital to protect the Kiveats, but the power goes out when they arrive and Zero's corpse appears in the elevator when its door slides open.
+After learning of Oswald's release, Mulder and Scully rush to the hospital to protect the Kiveats, but the power goes out when they arrive and Zero's body appears in the elevator when its door slides open.
 Oswald confronts Scully and Sharon, and the latter fearfully agrees to leave with him in return for her husband's safety.
 The sheriff arrives and tries to stop him.
 While pursuing a fleeing Sharon, Oswald summons lightning but ends up striking himself once again and, in the process, kills the sheriff.
 Oswald is put in a psychiatric hospital, although the local district attorney has no idea how they will be able to prosecute him.
 As the agents observe Oswald, he uses his powers to change the channels of the TV in his room while the song "Live Fast, Diarrhea" by The Vandals is heard.